Shippable/docs/sources/deploy/amazon-ecs-unmanaged.md

 ## Sample project

 Here are some links to a working sample of this scenario.
 This is a simple Node.js application that runs some tests and then pushes the image to Amazon ECR.
-It also contains all of the pipelines configuration files for deploying to Amazon ECS via runCLI job.
+It also contains all of the pipelines configuration files for deploying to Amazon ECS via runSh job.

 **Source code:**  [devops-recipes/deploy-ecs-unmanaged](https://github.com/devops-recipes/deploy-ecs-unmanaged)